IslandNolan/SystemsSoftware-P1/README.md

 For Cmake: Navigate to the directory and run "make" from the CLI.

-The Dependencies that are required:
+Required Dependencies:

 - Cmake
-- GCC/G++ or Clang
+- G++

-- A Toolchain of your Choice.
-Ninja is used in my version.
+To Compile:

-To Compile, Use:
+- Navigate to the root of the project, and run:

-- cmake .
+- ```sudo cmake . && make```

-- make
+**You may need to clear the Cache for the previous build in order for this to successfully compile.**